Prevent Skin Cancer with These Herbs!

 It’s important to know about ways to prevent skin cancer, the most common cancer of all.
 For example, it’s well known that avoiding excessive exposure to the sun is one of the major factors in keeping your skin healthy.
-The hours when it’s especially recommended to stay out of the sun are between 10:00 am and 4:00 pm.
+The hours when it’s especially recommended to stay out of the sun are from 10:00 am to 4:00 pm.

-So to help you out, we’d like to tell you about some herbs that can help you prevent skin cancer.
+In order to help you out, we’d like to tell you about some herbs that can help you prevent skin cancer.

 Curcumin has been the subject of several studies showing that it can prevent skin cancer.
 Another remarkable property of turmeric is that it helps your liver get rid of toxins and waste.
 In addition, it inhibits the growth of blood vessels that feed cancer cells and reduces tissue inflammation.

-Other studies also suggest that applying green tea to your skin is an effective way to help fight UV rays.
+Other studies also suggest that applying green tea to your skin is an especially effective way to help fight UV rays.

 Thus it’s a good idea to gradually get your body used to this tea.